suha-nathan/learning-resource-aggregator/README.md

 - The aggregator fetches topics like `"Python programming"`, `"Machine Learning"`, etc.
 - Tagging is handled programmatically using keyword-based rules.
 - Coursera API access is unofficial — structure may change.
+- Waiting on edX API Key approval

 ## To Do

 - Topics to pull data from should be automated/not hard coded
 - Add support for additional APIs or RSS feeds
 - Explore web scraping for unavailable learning resource meta-data
 - Build frontend interface for searching resources